Dongliang-You/sldms/README.md

 # sldms

-sldms is a stable and effective tool for constructing overlap for Genome sequencing data.
+sldms is a stable and effective tool for calculating the overlapping regions of sequences。

 sldms runs in internal memory and the results are written to disk.